Primitive Reflex Integration Therapy

 After a week of practising the movements, we’ll meet to check-in.
 I’ll answer any questions, address any concerns, and likely introduce one or two new movements to continue making progress.
 We’ll then continue to meet every few weeks to build on this.

-Neurodevelopment therapy process
+Primitive reflex integration therapy process

 Your journey begins with a free initial chat, where we’ll discuss your child’s needs and determine if rhythmic movement is the right intervention for them.
 This is also an opportunity where I can answer any questions you have.
 Book your free initial chat here